Elena-kontaurova/Elena-kontaurova/README.md

 =============================================================================

 I study Information Systems and Programming.
 My path in programming began with HTML layout.
 When I entered college, I started learning Python and immerse myself in its world.
 Later I tried myself in C#, but soon decided to do 3D modeling on Blender.This experience turned out to be very exciting, but in the end I returned to Python.
-Now I work with SQL, API and create bots for Telegram.
+Now I work with Python.
 I like the variety of technologies I work with, and I strive to develop in this area.
 I'm sure there's a lot more interesting ahead of me!
   * 🖥️  See my portfolio at [Blender](http://www.fl.ru/users/kontaurova0306/portfolio/)
   * ✉️  You can contact me at [Kontaurova0306@mail.ru](mailto:Kontaurova0306@mail.ru)
   * 🚀  I'm currently working on [play_modul](https://github.com/Elena-kontaurova/play_modul.git)